Compare School Options

 Career outlook

 A master’s degree in educational administration opens the door to a wide range of career paths within the field of education.
-Graduates can pursue roles such as school principal, assistant principal, or superintendent of schools, overseeing entire school districts and shaping education policies.
+Graduates can pursue leadership roles such as school principal, assistant principal, or superintendent of schools, overseeing entire school districts and shaping education policies.
 Others may become curriculum coordinators, focusing on curriculum development and alignment with educational standards.
-There are also opportunities that allow professionals to influence education at various levels and in diverse roles.

 Here are some of the career paths open to those with this academic credential: